anhtuangithub/pdsnd_github/README.md

 ### Bikeshare

 #### Description
-Udacity Python nanodegree project of Bikeshare data analysis of three cities was carried out by using Python language.
+* Udacity Python nanodegree project of Bikeshare data analysis of three cities was carried out by using Python language.

-The Pandas Dataframe and Time module (calculating time for analysis) were used to implement analysis of the bikeshare data.
+* The Pandas Dataframe and Time module (calculating time for analysis) were used to implement analysis of the bikeshare data.

+#### Language
+* Python 3

 #### Packages and Libraries
 * Pandas - Data analysis and manipulation tool